 SCIENCE YOU CAN EAT

 Can you eat science?
 You bet!
-Kids love tasty, edible science, and adults love inexpensive and easy to set up experiments!
+Kids love tasty, edible science, and adults love inexpensive and easy-to-set-up experiments!

 - 25 Things To Do Outside